 2. Running Maven Tests in Parallel

 An aspect of build which probably has the biggest impact on your build speed are the tests.
 The most common practice is to disable the tests when you’re just interested in building your artifacts, but we cannot recommend such a non-conventional engineering practice.
-If you really do intend to skip your test goals (Are you sure?
-Are you sure you’re sure?) during your Maven build, then the most common property that the majority plugins respect is: -DskipTests=true However, you can achieve faster build times without damaging your feedback loop that much.
+If you really do intend to skip your test goals during your Maven build, then the most common property that the majority plugins respect is: -DskipTests=true However, you can achieve faster build times without damaging your feedback loop that much.

 The answer is running tests in parallel.
 The parallelization technique that we just discussed works on the module level.
 If you’re using an established plugin for running tests, let’s say, Surefire, you can also configure it for parallel execution within the module.
 Running tests in parallel might lead to unwanted side-effects, especially if they are tangled together and expect to be executed in a certain order.
 However, that’s another story altogether and you should totally try it to see if it works for you and by how much it speeds up your build.
 You can always figure out the failures later.